chrishuges/protocolsWetLab/relatedToProteomics/dualRnaAndProteomeAnalysisByMassSpectrometry.md

 ### 1.3 Protocol

 Prior to starting, prepare sufficient Lysis buffer A and B for all of the samples to be processed.
 Make sure you have a Thermoblock heated to +95C or greater.
 Weigh out the CAA and Urea powders into tubes, but don't reconstitute until just before you will use them.
-Prepare 2 tubes for each sample to be processed (one for RNA, one for protein).
+Prepare 2 tubes for each sample to be processed (one for RNA - 1.5mL tube, one for protein - 2mL tube).
 To the RNA tubes, add 350uL of RNA lysis buffer to each.

 1. Using a pipette, remove the culture medium from the growing cells on the 6-well plate.
 2. Add 2mL of DPBS to each well and swirl the plate to rinse.
 Pipette up and discard the DPBS.
 3. Add 200uL of Lysis buffer A to each well and rock the plate back and forth to ensure the cells are covered.
-4. Working one well at a time, use a cell scraper to dislodge the cells and a micropipette to transfer 200uL of lysate to the protein tube.
+4. Working one well at a time, use a cell scraper to dislodge the cells and a micropipette to transfer 200uL of lysate to the protein tube on ice.
 Repeat for each sample.
 5. After you have harvested all of the samples in this manner, transfer 50uL of each lysate to the corresponding RNA tube containing RNA lysis buffer and vortex mix.
 These cells can be frozen at -80C for RNA extraction at a later time.
 6. To the remaining 150uL of lysate in the protein tube, add 10uL of nuclease mix and pipette mix.
 Incubate for 10-minutes at +24C.
 7. After incubation, add 50uL of Lysis buffer B to the protein lysate and pipette mix.